-Flood Protection Funding
+A. Flood Protection Funding

 - 1. Support funding for infrastructure, construction, and repair of flood protection systems. - 2.
 Support funding for the Federal Emergency Management Agency (FEMA) to update tidal and fluvial flood risk maps. - 3.
 Support funding for the implementation of a statewide flood protection needs assessment. - 4.
 Support equitable funding and staffing for the State Flood Control Subventions Program. - 5.
-Support reimbursement of local funds used for the Upper Llagas Creek Flood Protection Project. - Support authorization for Valley Water projects at the federal level, including federal authorization for the South San Francisco Bay Shoreline, San Francisquito Creek, and Upper Llagas Creek Projects.

-7. Support funding for research of Atmospheric Rivers, and for new technologies that provide improved information for weather forecasts, streamflows, reservoir operations, and flooding.
+Support reimbursement of local funds used for the Upper Llagas Creek Flood Protection Project. - 6.
+Support authorization for Valley Water projects at the federal level, including federal authorization for the South San Francisco Bay Shoreline, San Francisquito Creek and Upper Llagas Creek Projects. - 7.
+Support funding for research of Atmospheric Rivers and for new technologies that provide improved information for weather forecasts, streamflows, reservoir operations, and flooding.

-Flood Protection and Regulatory Efforts
+B. Flood Protection and Regulatory Efforts

-- 1. Support timely and more appropriate permitting of capital and operations and maintenance (O&M) projects in order to provide or maintain capacity within river and stream systems. - Ensure participation in the Community Rating System recertification process through FEMA's National Flood Insurance Program. - 3.
+- 1. Support timely and more appropriate permitting of capital and operations and maintenance projects. - 2.
+Ensure participation in the Community Rating System Recertification process through FEMA's National Flood Insurance Program. - 3.
 Support efforts to continue the National Flood Insurance Program with a balanced approach to program reform. - 4.
 Support efforts to modify the U.S. Army Corps of Engineers' levee policy regarding vegetation near levees.

-Enhance the quality of life through the protection and enhancement of watersheds, streams, and natural resources
+III.
+Enhance the quality of life through the protection and enhancement of watersheds, streams and natural resources